Aggregative Efficiency of Bayesian Learning in Networks: Introduction

-The primary open questions concern how various social network structures affect the efficiency of signal aggregation (i.e., the rate of learning), as \citet{golub_sadler_2016}'s recent survey points out: \begin{quotation} ``A significant gap in our knowledge concerns short-run dynamics and rates of learning in these models. {[}...{]} The complexity of Bayesian updating in a network makes this difficult, but even limited results would offer a valuable contribution to the literature.'' \end{quotation} This paper studies the impact of the social network on the efficiency of private-signal aggregation.
-We work with the canonical sequential social-learning model, but make two assumptions to make our analysis tractable.
-First, we assume the state is binary and agents have Gaussian private signals about the state.
-Second, we suppose that agents have sufficiently informative actions so that their behavior fully reveal their beliefs.\footnote{The simplest example is that agents choose actions equal to their posterior beliefs given their information.
-This framework also applies to any other decision problem where actions fully communicate beliefs.} This \emph{rich-signals, rich-actions} world strips away some other obstructions to efficient learning (considered by \citealt*{harel2018rational,molavi2018theory,rosenberg2017efficiency} and others) and isolates the effect of the social network.
-Our analysis provides a fine-grained ranking of networks based on their efficiency for social learning, and generates rich and interpretable comparative statics results about how network parameters influence learning.
+This paper shows that networks generating information confounding can severely obstruct Bayesian social learning.
+In standard models of rational social learning, comparing learning across networks is challenging.
+We work with the canonical sequential social-learning model, which features a binary state, but make two assumptions to make our analysis tractable.
+First, agents have Gaussian private signals about this binary state.
+Second, agents have sufficiently informative actions so that their behavior fully reveal their beliefs.\footnote{The simplest example is that agents choose actions equal to their posterior beliefs given their information.
+Our analysis also applies more generally to any decision problem where actions fully communicate beliefs.} This \emph{rich-signals, rich-actions} world removes some other obstructions to efficient learning and isolates the role of the social network.
+Our main results apply this framework to classes of networks where agents arrive in generations and observe some or all members of recent generations.
+In these networks, we show that information confounding can make learning arbitrarily slow.